Introduction to Drupal for Libraries

 There is a robust and growing community of libraries using Drupal, the open source content management platform, to create and manage library websites and services.
 In this 4-week course you will build a Drupal site from the ground up, gaining hands-on experience with Drupal core tools and concepts.
 We will pay special attention to Drupal features as they relate to the specific organizational needs of libraries and library web services.

-This is an introductory level course, and though familiarity with HTML and CSS will be helpful, they are not required.
+This is an introductory level course, and though familiarity with HTML is helpful, it is not required.
+There is no coding in this course.
 Each student will get a free development account with a cloud-based Drupal service and will have continued access to their course website after the course finishes.

-- Hands-on experience using Drupal core features: fields, nodes, modules, blocks, menus, users, and themes.
+- Hands-on experience using Drupal core features: fields, nodes, modules, blocks, menus, users, themes and views.

 - Knowledge of Drupal in the context of designing and managing library websites.